chanzuckerberg/edu-design-system/README.md

 ### Tailwind Setup

-The EDS Tailwind theme provides EDS color [tokens](https://chanzuckerberg.github.io/edu-design-system/?path=/story/documentation-guidelines-tokens--page) and screens.
+The EDS Tailwind theme provides EDS color [tokens][tokens] and screens.
 Import the tailwind config into the app's tailwind config and supply the [content](https://tailwindcss.com/docs/content-configuration) property for use:

 ```js
 const edsConfig.theme = require('@chanzuckerberg/eds/tailwind.config');